❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 A: Prenups are the highest level of protection you can give to yourself if you want to keep your separate property separate.

-The bottom line is we do NOT recommend getting remarried without a prenup.
-Theoretically, you could skip the prenup and still keep your separate property intact, but why risk it?
-When a prenup is only $599, and you stand to lose up to half OR MORE of your separate assets, is it worth the risk?
+The bottom line is we do not recommend getting remarried without a prenup.
+Theoretically, it is possible to skip the prenup and still keep your separate property intact, but why risk it?
+When a prenup is only $599, and you stand to lose up to half or more of your separate assets, is it worth the risk?
+Plus, 83% of HelloPrenup users say they felt closer together after getting their prenuptial agreement.
+It’s a win-win.
+Happy planning!

 0 Comments